-Similarly, predictive AI requires access to vast quantities of data.
+Similarly, predictive AI requires access to vast quantities of data — "big data," as it is often called.
 The more data provided, the better the predictions.
 An opinion poll may have a few thousands respondents.
 A predictive AI model could take into account thousands or millions of opinion polls that have been conducted in the past in order to make predictions about public opinion or upcoming elections.

 Machine learning is a subset of AI.
 It is a method for training a computer program to identify data without human intervention.
 Given enough examples of user behavior on a website, for example, a machine learning model could learn to sort automated bot traffic from human traffic on the website.
 Or, given enough photos of a sky and information about weather, a machine learning model could learn to identify a "red" sky and associate certain kinds of skies with stormy weather.

 In predictive AI, machine learning is applied to the vast data collections described earlier.
 A predictive AI model can process huge data sets without human supervision.